 Navigating bankruptcy doesn’t have to be confusing or unpredictable.
 It is possible to find support as you go through this time and answers to the questions you have.

-Read on to learn about what happens after you file for bankruptcy so that you can feel prepared for the future.
+Read on to learn about what happens when you file bankruptcy so that you can feel prepared for the future.

 1. Types of Bankruptcy

-What happens after you file for bankruptcy can depend on what type of bankruptcy you file for–Chapter 7 or Chapter 13.
+what happens when you file bankruptcy can depend on what type of bankruptcy you file for–Chapter 7 or Chapter 13.
 However, the steps in this post are generally applicable to both.

 Chapter 7 bankruptcy is for individuals with little to no income or assets.
 It is essentially a liquidation bankruptcy that gets rid of all debts.